Journal of the Academy of Nutrition and Dietetics

 US Bureau of Labor Statistics.
 BLS Report 1040.
 Women in the labor force: A databook.
 US Bureau of Labor Statistics website. http://www.bls.gov/cps/wlf-databook-2012.pdf.
 Published February 2013.
 Revised March 26, 2013.
 Accessed November 14, 2013.

 Tables and figures should be limited to those required to clarify an article.
 Each table or figure should be understandable by itself and not require the reader to refer to the text.
 Present data only once, either in tabular or graphic form or in the text.
-Each table and figure, with table/figure number and title/legend included, should be submitted on a separate attached page with the manuscript.
 Acceptable file types for figures are: TIFF, EPS, PDF, and Microsoft Office files (Word, PowerPoint, Excel).
 Tables should be submitted as Microsoft Word files.
 The preferred font type for tables and figures is 12 point Times New Roman.
-Spell out all acronyms and/or abbreviations within the body of the table/figure or cite and define with superscript footnoes (eg. a, b, c).
+Spell out all acronyms and/or abbreviations within the body of the table/figure or cite and define with superscript footnotes (eg. a, b, c).

-Authors should submit figures as separate attached documents when submitting a manuscript online.
+Authors must submit each figure as a separate file when uploading documents in the submission system.
 Bar graphs are used to show proportions or percents within categories, and line graphs are used to show data that are related such as serial observations.
 Three-dimensional figures are appropriate for simultaneous display of three but not two proportions or percents within categories (eg, height, weight, and percent body weight).
 Number figures consecutively (according to the order they are cited in the text) with Arabic numbers and supply a brief legend for each.

 A figure legend should be brief yet make an illustration fully intelligible by itself.
 Cite and define all acronyms or abbreviations used in the figure in the legend as superscript footnotes (eg, a, b, c).If a figure is reproduced in its entirety, revised, modified, or adapted from another published source, the authors must obtain permission from the copyright holder of the figure and indicate in the figure legend the source of the original figure.